churchmanlab/genewalk/README.md

 # GeneWalk

 Optional: it is recommended to use Python virtual environments when installing GeneWalk.
-You can start a new environment before installation as
+You can start a new environment before installation by running in a terminal:
 ```
 virtualenv genewalkenv --system-site-packages
 source genewalkenv/bin/activate
 ```

 ### Install GeneWalk
-To install the latest release of GeneWalk (preferred), do
+To install the latest release of GeneWalk (preferred):
 ```
 pip install genewalk
 ```